But if you want to buy those tutorial here my recommendation (not mine, btw):

 Adobe Lightroom CC

-Even though it already look good.
-But there still more that we can do.
+Even though it already looks good, there still more that we can do.
 What I do is another adjustment.
 I always want to make my photo look more black to the dark part and look more white to the bright part.
 To do this I use radial filter to do dodge & burn.

 Before we begin this, we must understand how the light work in this image.
 Here I can see that the light come from the upper left corner.
 From that we can begin.
 Increase the brightness to the part of the building that the light hit directly.
 Also on the upper part of the building.
 I also reduce the brightness on the part that didn’t hit the light.
 All of that done in radial filter.